PHX2600/The-Archive/forum/General Discussion/1441 - Diaspora.md

 Diaspora... isn't that the con game that a bunch of students came up with to bilk tens of thousands of dollars out of suckers on Kickstarter?  <!-- s:lol: --><img src="{SMILIES_PATH}/icon_lol.gif" alt=":lol:" title="Laughing" /><!-- s:lol: -->

 I chipped in $5.
-I played with it when it came out, but it was way, way &quot;un-ripe.&quot;
+I played with it when it came out, but it was way, way "un-ripe."

 It seems almost moot now, especially in light of G+